Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1125.56383,1155.053199.md

 ### Transcript

-> about a top-down view that's another thing that I have addressed in an earlier like a video way way way back and top-down I understand why people want it but it doesn't make sense in three because like now you can build upwards what does top-down do you actually show you but that doesn't mean like I understand the problem which is people want to see their factory from a different angle and so I think we've already taken some steps to that and there are some other plans or whatever
+> about a top-down view that's another thing that I have addressed in an earlier like a video way way way back and top-down I understand why people want it but it doesn't make sense in three because like now you can build upwards what does top-down do you actually show you but that doesn't mean like I understand the problem which is people want to see their factory from a different angle and so I think we've already taken some steps to that and there are some other plans or whatever so I can't really telling anything about